fockee/fockee.github.io/index.md

 * COMP7102P01 Advanced Algorithms Design and Analysis (2021 fall)

 ## Seminar

+This guy really enjoys seminars and is open to discussions.

+- Feature Learning Seminar (2022 spring) on papers:
+    - the Tensor Program series, by [Greg Yang](https://www.microsoft.com/en-us/research/people/gregyang/).

-- High Dimensional Statistics Seminar (2021 fall) with textbooks:
+- High Dimensional Statistics Seminar (2021 fall) on textbooks:
     - [High-Dimensional Statistics: A Non-Asymptotic Viewpoint][4], by Martin J. Wainwright.
     - [High-Dimensional Probability: An Introduction with Applications in Data Science][5], by Roman Vershynin.
-- Spectral and Algebraic Graph Seminar (2021 fall) with the note:
+- Spectral and Algebraic Graph Seminar (2021 fall) on the note:
     - [Spectral and Algebraic Graph Theory][6], by Daniel A. Spielman.